RomainTrm/Book-YourCodeAsACrimeScene/Readme.md

 -----

-## Chapter 3 : Creating an Offender Profile
+## Chapter 3: Creating an Offender Profile

-On this chapter, we run our first analysis on Code-Maat's source code.
+In this chapter, we run our first analysis of Code-Maat's source code.

 ### Extracting data from repository